Dmachin7/AdventureList/README.md

 # AdventureList
+# This project is stil under development, please follow my progress using the live link below
 # Concept

 AdventureList would be an app where one can add bucket list items and write sort of blog posts for each item when completed and add pictures.

+# How to Use
+1) Create an account
+2) Add bucket list items
+3) Keep track of what you need to do
+4) Enjoy!

 # What I need for MVP: